fred-nugraviton/chao-open/README.md

 ## Getting Started

 Chao Open is released to maven central.
+It requires JDK1.8 or later.
 To add to your dependencies:

    	<dependency>
 	    <groupId>com.nugraviton.chao</groupId>